 Yes, as long as your final score is uploaded before the deadline of January 15th.
 However, your application will not be reviewed until all documents, including an English Proficiency test score, has been unloaded.
 If you do not yet have the scores required, you may consider our Master Preparation Certificate in Education, which has a score requirement of IELTS 6.5.

 You may apply now with your up-to-date transcript and a school letter certifying that you are a 4th year university student.
 You may get a conditional offer of admission from Brock University but you must submit a notarized certificate of the bachelor’s degree and a notarized transcript before you can register at Brock University.

 No. The MEd ISP has only one intake, in July of each year.

 No. All academic disciplines of studies are welcome to apply.

-All completed applications will be reviewed in March, and a first round of offers are made at that time.
+All completed applications will be reviewed in late-January, and a first round of offers are made in early February.
 Some applicants may be put on a waitlist.

 No, you must use the online application system for the MEd ISP which is processed through our Faculty of Graduate Studies online system.